mariemorel/condor-analysis/README.md

 ## Help
 * data folder: data described in the Materials and Methods section, including sequence alignments and phylogenetic trees.
 * results folder: csv files corresponding to the outputs provided by ConDor, as well as the results from FADE and PCOC.
-* src folder: scripts used to construct the synthetic dataset as well as the commands used to run the various tools (FADE, PastML, BayesTraits,...)
+* src folder: scripts used to construct the synthetic dataset as well as the commands used to run the various tools (FADE, PastML, BayesTraits,...).
+You can also find the scripts used to obtain each table and figure in ConDor paper.